Cage Space Requirements

 ventilation should normally be adjusted

-to maintain room pressure positive for SPF animals or negative to the corridor if the
+to maintain room pressure relative to the corridor as positive for SPF animals or negative if the

 room is serving as an isolation room.